 After another review by the Wissenschaftsrat (German Council of Science and Humanities), ZPID became a founding member of the Leibniz Association in 1997.
 As a Leibniz Institute, it is evaluated every seven years by the Senate of the Leibniz Association.

 Under the part-time management of Prof. Dr. Günter Krampen, the institute's tasks became more open to a European and international focus, and a new research area was created.
 The infrastructure tasks of the institute are increasingly supported by application-oriented basic research and a research profile of the institute is established.

 Since January 1, 2013, ZPID is a legally independent public institution of the state of Rhineland-Palatinate.
 It is located at the University of Trier, with which it cooperates scientifically.

-In 2017 Prof. Dr. Michael Bosnjak became the full-time director of ZPID.
-The Institute aims to become a universal service provider for all infrastructure needs in psychology and related subjects by expanding and consolidating its infrastructure services, and to position itself as a public open science institute for psychology.
+From 2017 to 2021, Prof. Dr. Michael Bosnjak was the full-time director of ZPID.
+Since the beginning of 2022, Prof. Dr. Claudia Dalbert is director until the official successor is appointed.
+The institute continues to pursue the strategy established under Dr. Bosnjak's leadership of becoming a universal provider for all infrastructure needs in psychology and related disciplines by expanding and consolidating its infrastructure services as well as positioning itself as a public open science institute for psychology.